 Embryos are placed into the woman’s womb/uterus 3 – 5 days after egg retrieval and fertilization.
 The procedure is done in our clinic while the woman is awake.
 The doctor inserts a thin tube (catheter) containing the embryos into the woman’s vagina, through the cervix, and up into the womb.
 If an embryo implants in the lining of the uterus and you will get a good pregnancy result.

 Normally, more than one embryo may be transfered into the uterus at the same time, which can lead to twins, triplets, or more.
 The exact number of embryos transferred is a complex issue that depends on many factors, especially the woman’s age.
-Unused embryos may be frozen and implanted or donated at a later date.
+Unused embryos may be frozen and implanted at a later date.